-The District of Columbia’s infant mortality rate experienced a 44 percent decrease between 2005 and 2014, but still remains higher than the national average.
-The District is working to improve women’s health and increase prenatal and perinatal care and nutrition.
-This helps prevent infant mortality due to low birth weight and prematurity, leading causes of infant death in DC.
+Despite strides and improvements, the District’s infant mortality rate remains higher than the national average.
+We continue to work on improving women’s health and increasing prenatal and perinatal care and nutrition to prevent infant mortality due to low birth weight and prematurity, the leading causes of infant death in DC.

-Programs and initiatives working to address child health include:
+Programs and initiatives working to address health include:

 - Breastfeeding Promotion and Supports